Most Gun-Friendly States in 2024

 #19 Louisiana

-Louisiana is also a Constitutional carry state, where anyone over the age of 18 can lawfully carry a firearm as long as they aren’t restricted from doing so.
+Louisiana is also a Constitutional Carry state, where anyone over the age of 18 can lawfully carry a firearm as long as they aren’t restricted from doing so (open carry is not covered in the statute).
 However, the state also has mandates restricting open or concealed carry[28] at parades and bars.
 The state does issue Concealed Handgun permits (CHPs)[29], residents can carry to 37 other states, and Louisiana accepts weapons permits from 37 states.

 You won’t have to go through a permit process, additional background checks outside of federal ones, or registrations to obtain a firearm in Louisiana.
 At the time of writing, Louisiana sales tax applies to all guns, ammunition, and accessories.
-However, the state’s legislature is set to vote on SB 56[30], which would provide a tax holiday for firearms.
+However, the state does occasionally implement tax holidays for accessories and safety devices[30].

 Those who find themselves in a threatening situation are protected from prosecution under the state’s Stand Your Ground laws and Castle Doctrine[31], and there is no duty to retreat.
 Yet, in Louisiana, a person must be met with force to apply force.